miuan/graphql-monster-builder/Schema.md

 field6: String @isUnique               # this field is mandatory and unique
 field7: String @isUnique @isReadonly   # this field is optional, unique and readolny
 field8: String! @isUnique @isReadonly  # this field is mandatory, unique and readonly
+field9: String @default("hello")       # this field is optional, but the default value will be "hello"
 ```

 ### Unique can be combination of multiple fields